muziejus/wandering-rocks/README.md

 ## Fabula and Sjužet

-The first step in the visualization is to create an animation that plots out the sjužet of the episode.
+At the top, I mention two parallel spatialities (where characters are and what they and the narrator think of), but two contradictory temporalities.
+The first is the sjužet.

 The sjužet is the narrative organization of a text.
 It stands in contrast to the fabula, which is the elements of the text in their “real” historical time.
 A walk through the sjužet of the novel moves the map and the paths line-by-line.
 As such, the map begins by tracing Conmee’s journey before jumping to Dignam’s Court for Maginni’s intrusion, and so on.
 Then the clock rolls back for the second section.
 It rolls back yet again for the third, and so on.
 The narrative moves forward unceasingly, but the clock does not.

 In a fabula visualization, the clock marches forward, irrespective of the order of events on the page.
 Their order in time is all that matters.
 In fact, it